 Groth Dental offering

 Sleep apnea is one of the most common sleep disorders in America, and many people do not even realize that they are suffering from this condition.
 It’s estimated that nearly 18 million people suffer from apnea and that about 80% of cases have not been professionally diagnosed.
-Dr. Groth has years of experience diagnosing and treating sleep apnea, so if you suspect that you may have this condition, don’t hesitate to schedule a consultation.
+Dr. Groth can screen for sleep apnea to ensure that you get the proper care to address the issue, so don’t hesitate to book a consultation and screening.

 Obstructive sleep apnea (OSA) is the most common type of sleep apnea.
 The condition occurs when the soft tissues of the palate and the throat relax during sleep, blocking the airway and preventing breathing for 10 seconds or longer.

 This can happen many times each night, leading to poor oxygen flow to the lungs and brain during sleep as well as a number of uncomfortable, dangerous side effects.
 Sleep apnea should not be confused with snoring.
 Though heavy snoring is a sign of sleep apnea, the presence of snoring alone is not enough to diagnose the condition.

 Signs of Sleep Apnea

 Heavy snoring is a common sign of sleep apnea, particularly if it’s accompanied by periodic “choking” or “gasping” sounds.
 Some of the other common signs of sleep apnea include:

 - Headaches when waking up in the morning

 - Failing to feel well-rested, even after 7-8 hours of sleep